StergachisLab/DAF-QC-SMK/README.md

 `results/{sample_name}/align/{sample_name}.mapped.reads.bam` Aligned bam containing all primary, supplementary, and unaligned reads with PCR duplicates marked (du and ds tags)

 `results/{sample_name}/align/{sample_name}.decorated.bam` bam containing full-length reads designated top/bottom with C->T as Y(top strand) and G->A as R (bottom strand).
-Strand designation is stored in the `ST` tag, and deaminated positions are stored in the `DA` tags and `FD` and `LD` tags for first and last deaminated position, respectively.
+Strand designation is stored in the `st` tag.
 If `decorated_samplesize` is specified in the config file, this will contain a randomly selected sample of full length, top/bottom strand reads.

 `results/{sample_name}/align/{sample_name}.mapped.consensus.bam` bam containing MSA consensus of full length, top/bottom reads with a minimum number of reads specified by dups_required (default:3).
 Consensus read names are `pbmarkdup` `du` tags with "_consensus" appended.
 The `du` tag is also included.
 The `zm` tag is arbitrarily set to that of the `du` tag name.
 The `dc` tag indicates the number of reads that were used to construct the consensus.
 For visualization, the `YC` tag colors consensus reads pink.